A Survey of Passive Sensing for Workplace Wellbeing and Productivity: Applications of Passive Sensing in the Workplace

+In the behavioral side of workplace performance inventories, IOD-ID and IOD-OD are measures of ``bad'' conduct in the workplace.
+Behaviors that indicate IOD-ID can involve cursing a co-worker, playing pranks, or making fun of someone.
+Behaviors that indicate IOD-OD can be tardiness or absenteeism, leaving work early without permission, putting little effort into work, among others \cite{everton_cwb}.
+On the other hand, OCB is a measure of ``good'' behavior.
+OCB is composed of behaviors that reflect altruism, conscientiousness, sportsmanship, courtesy and civic virtue \cite{organ_ocb}.
+Several studies have focused on these measures.
+Feng and Narayanan \cite{feng2020modeling} show that behavioral consistency features from wearable data improve accuracy by 6\% compared to summary features alone in a study of 97 hospital workers.
+Nepal \textit{et al.}~\cite{nepal2021} analyze commute-based sensing data from 275 workers to predict OCB and IOD scores, achieving MAEs of less than 10\%.
+In a previously mentioned study by Feng \textit{et al.} \cite{fengmosaic}, authors demonstrate that workplace physiological responses predict IOD-ID and IOD-OD (adjusted $R^2$ = 0.065 and 0.092).
+Multiple studies find associations between passive sensing data and workplace behaviors: Mirjafari \textit{et al.} \cite{10.1145/3328908} with IOD and OCB, Das Swain \textit{et al.} \cite{dasswain2019multisensor} with activity patterns, and beacon-based desk routines \cite{10.1145/3359267} with lower IOD, though accuracies remain moderate (ranging from 56.6\% to 62.4\%).
 The work by Nepal \textit{et al.} \cite{10.1145/3414118} follows a different line of research.
 Instead of attempting to predict subjective performance measures from objective data, it intends to find what objective data is related to individual success in organizations, i.e., getting promoted.
 The authors note that if promotion can be detected and it produces objective physiological signals, researchers could learn from these signals and through the study of job promotion -- which could be inferred -- what behaviors could be behind the high performance that granted the promotion to measure them objectively, foster them and replicate them.